MaristGormanly/Sabdilahi-lab5/README.md

 Welcome to SomTech, a social media platform that allows you to connect and message with others through login and signup information.
 With SomTech, you can easily keep in touch with friends, family, and colleagues.
+However, it is currently in a static state and has yet to achieve its full potential.

 Getting Started